3. When I am replacing my battery or cleaning the terminals, why is it important to remove the ground wire first?

 9. What is battery cycle life?

 One cycle of a battery is a discharge from full charge to full discharge and a return to full charge again.
 The total number of cycles a battery can perform before failure is called its Cycle Life.
 Most battery manufacturers will not discuss the Cycle Life of their product.
-Many advertised Deep Cycle batteries have not been tested, or, which is the case with cranking batteries, were never designed for long Cycle Life.
+Many advertised Deep Cycle batterywale have not been tested, or, which is the case with cranking batterywale, were never designed for long Cycle Life.